Encouragement for Ministry with Jesus

 - Is valuable treasure

 - Is grounded in faith

 - Has a hope-filled future

-These four inspiring truths are for us sources of courage and comfort; armed with them we do not lose heart—even when the going gets very tough.
-So hang in there follower of Jesus, and persevere in your participation in the ministry of Christ.
-With, in, and through Jesus, by the Spirit, you are “more than a conqueror.”
+For us, these four inspiring truths are sources of courage and comfort; armed with them we do not lose heart—even when the going is very tough.
+So hang in there, follower of Jesus, and participant in his ministry.
+With, in and through Jesus, we are “more than conquerors.”